fwchen/octopus/README.md

 ### Run on any Linux server with Docker
 This method assumes you know how to set up DNS records, install Linux packages, and configure nginx.

 - Add DNS record pointing to machine and ensure ports 80 and 443 are open.
-For example octopus.yourcompany.com
+For example **octopus.yourcompany.com**
-- Install Docker and Docker Compose.
+- Install **Docker** and **Docker Compose**.
-- Install MySQL locally or use a service like Amazon RDS.
+- Install **MySQL** locally or use a service like Amazon RDS.
-- Copy docker-compose.yml to your server.
+- Copy `docker-compose.yml` to your server.
-- Edit the docker-compose.yml and optionally edit the environmental variables listed in it, documented below under “Configurations”.
+- Edit the `docker-compose.yml` and optionally edit the environmental variables listed in it, documented below under “Configurations”.
 You must at least set the database url and SMTP server.
 - Run `docker-compose up -d` to start Octopus.
 - Install nginx or your favorite web server or load balancer.
 - Configure virtual hosts in nginx.
-Use proxy_pass to forward requests to the Docker based service.
+Use `proxy_pass` to forward requests to the Docker based service.
-- Run the django migrations (do this on every upgrade).
-In the container run ./manage.py migrate.
-If using docker-compose, you can run docker-compose run --rm web ./manage.py migrate.
+- (Optional) Run the database migrations (do this on every upgrade).
+Usually that is done automatically.
-- Install certbot to set up SSL.
-This is required.

-Example nginx configuration in /etc/nginx/sites-enabled/default BEFORE running certbot.
+Example nginx configuration in `/etc/nginx/sites-enabled/default` BEFORE running certbot.

 ``` nginx
 server {